dpunj/weft/README.md

 - `r` - Listen text
 - `>` - Listen to the compass

-Built on Simon Willison's [LLM](https://github.com/simonw/llm) to interface with OpenAI, Anthropic, and other providers.
+Uses [LLM](https://github.com/simonw/llm) to interface with OpenAI, Anthropic, and other providers.

 ## Getting started